 Step 1.
 Select your database

-First, log into your web hosting control panel (usually cPanel) and click the “phpMyAdmin” icon.
+First, log in to your web hosting control panel (usually cPanel) and click the “phpMyAdmin” icon.
 (Have no cPanel on your host?
 Then try appending /phpmyadmin to your site URL).

 Once in phpMyAdmin, find a list of databases on the left-hand side, then click the database name associated with your WordPress site.